al3ssandrocaruso/Enhanced-Abstractive-Chat-Summarization/README.md

 In order to include our extensions please add the following parameters (singularly or as in supported combinations below):

 - emoji_m0 : If True emojis in the dataset are replaced with their static representation.
-- emoji_m1 : If True it replaces emojis in the dataset with custom token containing their most similar words based on a W2V model which was trained on a twitter dataset and finetuned on samsum.
+- emoji_m1 : If True it replaces emojis in the dataset with custom token containing their most similar words based on a W2V model which was trained on a twitter dataset and finetuned on samsum dataset.
 - keyword : If True KeyBert is used to build and add to the dataset new custom tokens containing the keywords it is capable to retrieve from each utterance.
 - slang : If True slang expressions are mapped to their corresponding actual meaning.